sf202/Dashboard-Marshallers-Kroger/README.md

 * Input: Number of dispatch times via CSV or Excel File .

 * Output: Predicted number of marshallers needed per hour.
+* Determine the required number of marshallers for each a.m. and p.m. shift.
+*The Solution: Implement a Marshaller Dashboard System to automate scheduling and staffing.

 Python data visualization dashboards with plotly & Dash.